 No, it’s flour that CAN’T be used for bread!

 So then if it’s high in gluten, why do some pizza makers substitute extremely LOW gluten flour for Italian “00″ flour in their pizza crust recipes?
 The answer is that not all gluten is created equal.
-Some varieties of wheat contain gluten that is both hard and springy (like our own hard red wheat), and make very elastic doughs.
-Other types contain gluten that’s hard but not springy (durum for example) which produce doughs that are firm but not very elastic.
+Some varieties of wheat contain gluten that is both hard and springy (like our own hard red wheat), and they make very elastic doughs.
+Other types contain gluten that’s hard but not springy (durum for example) and they produce doughs that are firm but not very elastic.
 Most Italian flours are of the latter variety, which is why most real Italian pizza makers don’t do this with their dough, but instead prefer to stretch their pizzas into shape.

 What does it all mean?
 It means that Italian flour has “bite” but not “chew”.
 American high-gluten flour has both “bite” and “chew”, but that’s not necessarily a good thing, depending on who you talk to.
 Some American pizza makers, hoping to more closely approximate a Neapolitan-style pizza, opt to eliminate the “chew” of American flour by employing a low gluten flour, sacrificing the “bite” in the process.
 It’s a trade-off that some people really like, for instance me, though I definintely opt for the genuine article when I can get it.